34th Street

 IRS-70502

 Among the seemingly endless sub-genres of pop music exists a form that critics commonly label "elusive pop."
 Elusive pop is characterized by bright, upbeat melodies with a hefty dose of Sixties influence, coupled with cryptic, psychedelic lyrics.
-As evidenced by the 5-song EP Chronic Town, Georgia's R.E.M. fits squarely into this category.
+As evidenced by the 5-song EP Chronic Town, Georgia's R.E.M. fit squarely into this category.

-R.E.M. has crafted an appealing blend of minimalist instrumental strategy and melodic pop sensibility.
+R.E.M. has crafted an appealing blend of minimalist instrumentation and melodic pop sensibility.
 Jangling rhythm guitar and economical drumming dominate hook-filled songs such as "Gardening at Night," "Wolves, Lower," and "Carnival of Sorts (Box Cars)."
 Unfortunately, any attempt at discussing R.E.M.'s lyrics is thwarted by producer Mitch Easter's decision to bury the vocals way down in the mix.

 Despite this and other minor flaws (some of the songs are too long), R.E.M. is a welcome addition to the new breed of pop band that has surfaced in the last few years.
 Along with The Bongos, The Individuals, and the dB's, R.E.M. is doing its best to make pop music (elusive or otherwise) respectable again.